The idea factory

 Location: Skarpnäck, Stockholm, Sweden

-Sustainability profile: The project has a comprehensive focus on recycling – inventory of materials will shortly be initiated, and roofs with solar plant and green areas
+Sustainability profile: The project has a comprehensive focus on recycling – an early inventory of materials has been completed.
+Both solar panels and green areas are being planned for on the rooftops.

-Size: Approximately 100 apartments, a preschool and a business space
+Size: Approximately 100 apartments and a business space

 Architects: Lendager Group, Tengbom